encse/secchallenge2022/misc/g-o-a-t/solution/README.md

 ![](almost.png)

 (Well 'almost' what we got.
 This is a screenshot of the original image.)
-Let's run binwalk on it:
+Let's see what binwalk tells about it:
 ```shell
 > binwalk x.jpg